I didn't think I was asking much. I wanted a

 UIView that could have a different (or no) border on each side.

 This problem has been haunting me for about two months.
 I am creating an Outlook-style calendar component for iOS.
 If you consider such a control, you'll realize it is made up of hundreds of child controls:

-After a couple of weeks I concluded that I needed to dump iOS's AutoLayout feature in favour of writing my own alternative.
-Its algorithms are way to slow to handle that number of views, and it would take up to 10 seconds or more to build and render the calendar.
+After a couple of weeks, I concluded that I needed to dump iOS's AutoLayout feature in favour of writing my own alternative.
+Its algorithms are way too slow to handle that number of views, and it would take up to 10 seconds or more to build and render the calendar.

-After weeks of searching for a solution a read a comment that said that the 2012 WWDC session 242: iOS App Performance: Memory by Morgan Grainger was useful.
+After weeks of searching for a solution, I read a comment that said that the 2012 WWDC session 242: iOS App Performance: Memory by Morgan Grainger was useful.
 In that presentation, Morgan referenced another session, #238 iOS App Performance: Graphics and Animations.
-About 2/3 through this session the presenter mentions that overriding
+About 2/3 through this session, the presenter mentions that overriding

 DrawRect comes with a high VM penalty.
 Even if your override looks like:

 The OS will allocate VM for drawing.
 The reason I was user-drawing is that iOS does not provide a way to draw borders in which the sides of the border are different colour or width.
 I was drawing these manually using CoreGraphics.

 As an experiment, I tried doing it the ugly way: I drew 4 rectangles, each one a subview, each with a length equal to a side and a width equal to the border width.
 The difference in VM usage is astonishing: